xasyhack/xasyhack.github.io/README.md

 	    })
 	})
     ```
-  - Identify a gadget that enables you to store text data within the application.
+  - Identify a gadget that enables you to store text data within the application. > refresh the blog posts
     Request 1
     ```
     POST / HTTP/1.1
     Host: YOUR-LAB-ID.h1-web-security-academy.net